-Each device on an NMEA 2000 network has a Device Class and Device Function code.
+Each device on an NMEA 2000 network has a Device Class and Device Function code, identifying the device type to other devices on the network.
+These codes are contained in the Address Claim Message (PGN 60928) each device transmits on start-up and on request of other devices.
 These codes enable other devices to make an automatic "best choice" for a data source.

-In MPXConfig3Pro, a Device Type can be selected for the Main device and each of the NMEA 0183 inputs.
-Selecting a Device Type sets the right Device Class and Device Function code for each virtual MiniPlex-3PRO device.
+In MPXConfig3, a Device Type can be selected for the Main device and each of the NMEA 0183 inputs.
+Selecting a Device Type sets the right Device Class and Device Function code for each virtual MiniPlex-3 device.
 In general, it is not necessary to change any of the settings on this tab; the default Device Types are fine in most situations.

-In some cases however, it might be convenient (1) or even required (2) to set a Device Type that matches with the device connected to the NMEA 0183 input:
+In some cases, however, it might be convenient (1) or even required (2, 3) to set a Device Type that matches with the device connected to the NMEA 0183 input:

-1) An AIS transponder and a GPS are connected to two NMEA 0183 inputs of the MiniPlex-3PRO and a plotter is connected to the NMEA 2000 network.
+1. An AIS transponder and a GPS are connected to two NMEA 0183 inputs of the MiniPlex-3 and a plotter is connected to the NMEA 2000 network.
 This plotter will see two similar sources of GPS data, both originating from an NMEA 0183 Gateway.
 The plotter will randomly decide which source to use.